G-16-Recess/uprise-sacco/README.md

 # uprise-sacco
-A SACCO performance monitoring system
+A SACCO performance monitoring system with the cli for the sacco members and web interface for the sacco admins